COVID-19 health emergency could be over this year, WHO says

 Fellow panelist Gabriela Bucher, executive director of the anti-poverty organization Oxfam International, cited the “enormous urgency” of fairer distribution of vaccines and the need for large-scale production.
 She said resources to fight the pandemic were being “hoarded by a few companies and a few shareholders.”

-John Nkengasong, director of the Africa Centers for Disease Control and Prevention, decried the “total collapse of global cooperation and solidarity” over the last two years, saying it was “totally unacceptable” that only 7% of Africa’s population was fully vaccinated.
+John Nkengasong, director of the Africa Centers for Disease Control and Prevention, decried the “total collapse of global cooperation and solidarity” over the last two years, saying it was “totally unacceptable” how few people in Africa have gotten vaccine shots.
+His agency says only 10% of Africa’s 1.2 billion people are fully vaccinated.

-He also sought to douse the belief among some that vaccine hesitancy is widespread in Africa, citing studies that say 80% of the continent's populations were ready to get shots if the vaccines were available.
+He also sought to douse the belief among some that vaccine hesitancy is widespread in Africa, citing studies that say 80% of Africans were ready to get shots if the vaccines were available.

 The comments came on the second day of the online alternative to the annual World Economic Forum gathering, which was postponed over pandemic health concerns.